-· Slide sleeving towards pot and adjust its position so that the bottom anchoring beads and half of the upper beads are immersed in the epoxy.
-For multi-conductor cable, maintain proper spacing of conductors with spacer disk and keep disk about 1-1/4 in (3.2 cm) above the pot.
+Slide sleeving towards pot and adjust its position so that the bottom anchoring beads and half of the upper beads are immersed in the epoxy.
+Maintain proper spacing of conductors with spacer disk and keep disk about 1-1/4 in (3.2 cm) above the pot.